Our U.S.A. Services

 We explore the various perspectives on inclusion and disability, causes, and effects of various exceptionalities, along with the historical, social, cultural, and legal foundations of special education in the U.S.A.

-Special education evidence-based practices on different subject areas are discussed and modeled as a part of the daily job responsibility of a teaching assistant/paraprofessional.
+Special education evidence-based practices for different subject areas and disability types are discussed and modeled.

 • Differentiated instruction offers a concept of lesson planning that strives to incorporate diversity into teaching by including accommodations/modifications that can be made to the learning tasks offered to students.